 This condensed, one-day course is designed to build professional development through a comprehensive overview of Canadian housing policies, programs and institutional operations.
 Topics include housing policy as related to urban, social and economic outcomes, housing markets, housing need, and the changing role of governments in the delivery of Canadian housing policy.

-Taught by Steve Pomeroy, President, Focus Consulting Inc., this course is open to all CHRA delegates, though Emerging Professionals can take part, either independently or through work, as a significant investment in their learning and development.
+Taught by Steve Pomeroy, President, Focus Consulting Inc., this course is open to all CHRA delegates, though Early Career Professionals can take part, either independently or through work, as a significant investment in their learning and development.

 Emerging Professionals Pub Night